sourcegraph/handbook/content/people-ops/interview_process.md

 ### Format

-The hiring manager runs the debrief.
-The group spends the first 5 minutes of the debrief reading the written feedback from everyone else.
-The hiring manager should then drive the debrief discussion by asking specific questions that they prepared in advance (e.g, "I see you flagged a concern about X. Did reading feedback from other interviewers address your concern?").
+The debrief calendar invite will include a link to a Google Doc that contains all the feedback (due to a limitation in Lever permissions).
+Everyone should pre-read all of the feedback before the debrief begins.
+The hiring manager drives the debrief discussion by asking specific questions that they prepared in advance (e.g, "I see you flagged a concern about X. Did reading feedback from other interviewers address your concern?").

 ### Outcome